Building & construction

-Stormwater pollution prevention for building and construction activities
+Stormwater pollution prevention

 Activities undertaken in the building and construction industry have the potential for significant stormwater pollution and impacts to receiving waters.
 The stormwater drainage network is separate from the sewage system.
 It drains from the gutters and pipe network into our natural water bodies (creeks, rivers, groundwater, wetlands and the sea).
 If not managed appropriately, stormwater generally flows with pollutants, including those from building and construction activities, untreated into natural water bodies.